 Most people get overwhelmed when they’re looking at making a change that’s supposed to last a lifetime.
 They see things they enjoy vanishing into the mist.
 With a short-term challenge, it’s not going to last that long.
 At the end, you can have your old behaviors back, no questions asked.

-25 Challenges to Try
+25 Personal Finance Challenges You can Try Today

 Here are twenty five examples of money challenges for you to try.
 Many will work well in your life; others might not be relevant at all.
 Focus on the ones that will be challenging for you, but not impossible.